-We love our dogs for so many reasons, but there’s no denying how much they make us laugh.
-Just look at all the adorable pup videos on social media!
+We love our dogs for so many reasons, and there’s no denying how much they make us laugh.
+Just look at all the hilarious dog videos on social media!
 From cute training fails to rescue dogs experiencing new things, there’s no shortage of adorable viral canines.

 So what are we talking about exactly?
 Here’s everything you need to know about dog splooting and when it may indicate a problem.